 Once you’ve harvested all your squash, lay them out in the sun in a warm, well-ventilated area (around 80°F to 85°F is ideal).
 Mine are simply spread out in the field where they’re not in the way.
 If there’s a threat of rain coming, move them inside to a dry, cozy place like an attic near a sunny window, a sun room, or a greenhouse, or even a sunny windowsill.
 Just don’t forget about them!

 Winter squash need a good two weeks of warmth and sunlight to properly cure.
 In that time, the fruit continues to “breathe” but as its skin hardens, the rate of respiration (and thus the rate of spoilage) slows down.
 The harder the skin is, the longer it will keep in storage.
-Think of the hardened skin as a protective layer of armor; it makes the squash impervious to mold and fungus.
+Think of the hardened skin as a protective layer of armor; it makes the squash impervious to mold and bacteria.
 Curing also concentrates the natural sugars in squash, making them sweeter and richer.

 I like to turn my squash over after one week and let the other side soak up some sun for the remaining week.
 Under cloudy conditions, allow two weeks per side.